arendon78/Go1/docs/index.rst

-Welcome to the Walking Neural Project Documentation !
+Welcome to the Walking Neural Documentation !
 =========================================

 .. toctree::